Who should apply?

 In fact, 1 in 3 nurses in the Washington Metro area is a Mason nurse.
 As a Mason student, you may contact University Career Services for more career information and counseling.

-If you are interested in returning to school to complete graduate degrees at the MSN or DNP level, please see Mason’s face-to-face RN to MSN Pathway or BSN to DNP Pathway program.
+If you are interested in returning to school to complete graduate degrees at the MSN or DNP level, please see Mason’s face-to-face RN to MSN or BSN to DNP programs.

-- Hold a diploma or degree from an associate degree program in nursing
+- RN to BSN program: Hold a diploma or degree from an associate degree program in nursing

 - Submit BSN Online Application and all supporting documents by January 15 for Fall admission or October 1 for Spring admission